ryangeigerii-wq/BoxBuilder/README.md

 - Modular routers (`app/api/routes`) for health and box creation
 - Separation of concerns: models vs schemas
 - Basic test using `TestClient`
-- Manufacturer scraping endpoints (Sundown & JL Audio 8" subs) with synthetic fallback and enrichment mock test.
+- Manufacturer scraping endpoint (JL Audio 8" subs) with synthetic fallback.

 ## Portability & Fresh Clone Guide
 The repository is now structured so a fresh clone can run both backend and front-end + scraping tests with minimal setup.
 Follow this order for a clean environment bring‑up on a new machine (Windows PowerShell examples shown):